 Quick Facts

-• Nicotine reaches the brain in less than 7 seconds.
+• Nicotine reaches the brain in less than 7 to 10 seconds after being inhaled.

-• Nicotine is more addictive than alcohol, cannabis, and cocaine.
+• Nicotine can be more addictive than alcohol, cannabis, and cocaine.1

 • Young people are more vulnerable to the effects of nicotine and can get addicted more easily.

-• Nicotine Replacement Therapy (NRT) and behavioural coaching can help you quit/reduce nicotine products.
+• Prescription medications, Nicotine Replacement Therapy (NRT), and behavioural coaching can help you quit or reduce nicotine products.

 How does nicotine addiction work?

 Nicotine is a stimulant and causes your brain to release dopamine, the “feel-good chemical”, when you first start to use it.
 It can also temporarily improve concentration and alertness and make you feel more relaxed.
 This feeling is only temporary, though, and when it goes away, your body wants more.
-This can make you feel stressed or agitated, prompting you to smoke or vape again.
+This can make you feel stressed or agitated, prompting you to smoke or vape again, or even start using both.

 Learn about Nicotine, dopamine reward pathway in the brain

-Over time, your brain gets used to receiving nicotine from cigarettes or vaping and starts to crave it, eventually making you dependent, meaning you need more and more nicotine to feel ‘good’.
-As soon as you stop smoking or vaping, and your nicotine levels drop, you go into withdrawal, and can experience various unpleasant symptoms such as irritability, restlessness, and difficulty concentrating.
+Over time, your brain gets used to receiving nicotine from cigarettes or vapes and starts to crave it, eventually making you dependent.
+This means you need more and more nicotine to feel ‘good’.
+As soon as you stop smoking or vaping, and your nicotine levels drop, you may experience various unpleasant withdrawal symptoms such as irritability, restlessness, and difficulty concentrating.
 The only things that will relieve these symptoms are either more nicotine, or time without nicotine (quitting).
 This is one of the things that makes it so hard to quit.

 Health Risks of Nicotine